Visits to museums, exhibitions, lectures, etc.

 Guided tour by our member and scientific advisor for this project, Piero Falchetta.

-The exhibition is dedicated to Nicolò Manucci, a distinguished traveler of the 17th. century, born in Venice in 1638 and died in Pondichéry around 1720.
+The exhibition is dedicated to Nicolò Manucci, a distinguished traveler of the 17th. century, who was born in Venice in 1638 and died in Pondichéry around 1720.

-In the video in the first room, an actor in oriental dress describes in broad strokes the path Nicolo left Venice in 1653 and his landing in the Mughal Empire.
+In the video in the first room, an actor in oriental garb describes in broad strokes the route taken by Nicolò who left Venice in 1653 and his landing in the Mughal Empire.

-Nicholas, son of an apothecary, stowaway embarked on a tartan bound for Smyrna and entered the service of an English nobleman, Henry Bard, Viscount of Bellomont bound for Isfahan, on a diplomatic mission on behalf of England’s King Charles II Stuart.
+Nicolò, the son of an apothecary, clandestinely boarded a tartan bound for Smyrna and entered the service of an English nobleman, Henry Bard, Viscount of Bellomont bound for Isfahan, on a diplomatic mission on behalf of England’s King Charles II Stuart.
 After an initial stop in Izmir, the journey continues overland to Isfahan, where Lord Bellomont seeks an audience with the emperor but negotiations aimed at obtaining aid for the king are unsuccessful.
 They then continue their journey to Surat, the largest port in the East Indies.

 Henry Bard died shortly after arriving in India in 1656, and Nicholas, left alone, was forced to invent various trades to survive.
 He arrived in Dehli and presented himself at the court of the Mughal emperor’s eldest son, Prince Dārā Shikōh, who offered him a position in the army as an artilleryman.
 Involved in dynastic clashes over succession to the emperor and after many adventures and wars, Manucci moved to Lahore around 1670 and began practicing medicine.
 He later turned to trading, but after accumulating a decent fortune, he lost everything when the ship in which his capital was invested sank.
 He is then forced to return to Dehli where he is hired as a doctor in the Mughal court.